Super Smart Energy Savers

 What is the energy price guarantee?

 Under the EPG, a typical household will pay no more than £2500 per year for their energy.
-The government has announced that the EPG will run for two years.
+The government has announced that the EPG will run in its present form until April 2023.

 It’s important to note that the Energy Price Guarantee doesn’t limit the total amount you’ll spend on energy.